 When you use 2FA to secure your Joomla website, it adds an additional security layer that has to be verified before entry into your Joomla website.

-With Two Step Verification, even if your attackers have your correct login details, they will have to get the unique verification code in order to login to your Joomla website.
+With Two Step Verification, even if your attackers have your correct login details, they will have to get the unique verification code in order to login to your Joomla website, which is almost impossible to get!

 A great thing about using Two Factor Authentication in Joomla is that; the verification codes are unique, and are randomly generated each time you try to login.

-In conclusion, 2FA is recommended to secure your Joomla website from hackers, basically because it adds another layer of security or verification system to your Joomla website.
+In conclusion, 2FA is recommended to secure your Joomla website from hackers, attackers or unauthorized accesses, basically because it adds another layer of security or verification system to your Joomla website.

 6. Keep Joomla, Extensions and Templates Upto Date